Dipg/mental/pages/English.md

 			-
 	- # 3 Gramatical
 		- Negative in past
-			- Allways use didn`t  for diferente persons , i , you , he she
+			- Allways use didn`t  for diferente persons , i , you , he she they
 -